Perspective-Correct Textures - Sixth 3D

 2. How Tessellation Works

-void tessellate(TexturedTriangle polygon) { // Find the longest edge TessellationEdge longest = findLongestEdge(polygon); if (longest.length < maxDistance) { // Small enough: add to result result.add(polygon); } else { // Split at midpoint Vertex middle = longest.getMiddlePoint(); // Recurse on two sub-triangles tessellate(subTriangle1); tessellate(subTriangle2); } }
+void tessellate(TexturedTriangle polygon) { // Find the longest edge in screen-space pixels ScreenSpaceEdge longest = findLongestScreenEdge(polygon); if (longest.screenLength <= maxScreenPixels) { // Small enough on screen: add to result result.add(polygon); } else { // Split at midpoint (interpolate world, texture, screen coords) Vertex middle = longest.interpolateMidpoint(); // Recurse on two sub-triangles tessellate(subTriangle1); tessellate(subTriangle2); } }

 3. Visualizing the Tessellation

-Press F12 to open Developer Tools and enable "Show polygon borders".
+Press F12 to open Developer tools and enable "Show polygon borders".
 This draws yellow outlines around all textured polygons, making the tessellation visible:

 This visualization helps you: